jasongwartz/pklpack/README.md

 ## About

-`pkl-bundle` is a tool for [Pkl](https://pkl-lang.org/) developers to bundle the `pkl` executable together with a `.pkl` source file, in order to create a single binary.
+`pklpack` is a tool for [Pkl](https://pkl-lang.org/) developers to bundle the `pkl` executable together with a `.pkl` source file, in order to create a single binary.

 This can be useful for writing de-facto command-line utilities with Pkl code.
 To get input, these utilities can make use of [CLI `props`](https://pkl-lang.org/main/current/pkl-cli/index.html#usage) (like `-p key=value`), environment variables, or STDIN.
 There are examples of this in the [examples](./examples) directory.

 This project makes use of [caxa](https://www.npmjs.com/package/caxa), a successor of [vercel/pkg](https://github.com/vercel/pkg), to package the Pkl binary together with source files and set a "command" - when compressed, this executable is itself smaller than the uncompressed Pkl binary.
-The `pkl-bundle` executable is also built by `caxa`, but has `caxa` within it in order to create other executables.
+The `pklpack` executable is also built by `caxa`, but has `caxa` within it in order to create other executables (whoah dude).

 ### Limitations